Pride of a Nation

 Our characters carry the invisible weight of the jersey.
 That pressure lands differently on each of them.

-Born in France to Haitian parents, he chose Haiti when there was nothing to gain from it.
-Fifteen years of captaincy through failed campaigns, borrowed stadiums, and a country in crisis.
-At 38, he is the oldest man in the room and the one who has worn this crest the longest.
+He chose Haiti when there was nothing to gain from it.
+Years of captaincy through failed campaigns, borrowed stadiums, and a country in crisis.
+He is the oldest man in the room and the one who has worn this crest the longest.
+The weight of the armband is different when the nation is watching.

 The New Recruits